elastic/eland/README.md

 thread per allocation, which will not offer good performance.
-When starting the model deployment using the ML UI in Kibana or the Elasticsearch [API](https://www.elastic.co/guide/en/elasticsearch/reference/current/start-trained-model-deployment.html) you will be able to set the threading options to make the best use of your hardware.
+When starting the model deployment using the ML UI in Kibana or the Elasticsearch [API](https://www.elastic.co/guide/en/elasticsearch/reference/current/start-trained-model-deployment.html) you will be able to set the threading options to make best use of your hardware.

 ```python